signalogic/SigSRF_SDK/mediaTest_readme.md

 If -g is not entered, then wav files are generated on the mediaMin app subfolder.
 Note that -g does not apply to N-channel wav files, which are post-processed after a stream group closes (all streams in the group are finished).
 Wav file output can be turned off altogether by not including in -dN command line options the ENABLE_WAV_OUTPUT flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).

+#### FLC Holdoff Enable

+The ENABLE_FLC_HOLDOFFS flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) will enable FLC Holdoffs, which make the FLC (Frame Loss Compensation] algorithm in [streamlib](#user-content-streamlib) less conservative and may slightly improve audio quality in some cases.
+Normally the FLC algorithm acts immediately on any indication of late or missing audio output, with objectives (i) maintain continuous live streaming output and (ii) spread out any media impairments over a wide range of frames.

+When FLC Holdoffs are enabled streamlib will defer (hold off) action when it detects a marginally late frame in live real-time streaming output.
+This may or may not be effective, as there is no way to tell if at some point "down the line" frame gaps will get worse and the prior holdoff will cause either (i) a slight discontinuity between two (2) output frames or (ii) two (2) consecutive frames to need repair.

+In the best case the number of FLCs will be reduced or even eliminated, yielding the best possible live streaming output audio quality, in the worst case live streaming output may contain slightly detectable discontinuities where one or more extra FLCs were performed.

 #### Intermediate pcap Output Disable

 The DISABLE_JITTER_BUFFER_OUTPUT_PCAPS flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be set in the mediaMin -dN command line option, for example: